spioupiou/de-bored/README.md

 - [Bootstrap](https://getbootstrap.com/) — Styling
 - [Figma](https://www.figma.com) — Prototyping

 ## Acknowledgements
+A big thank you to all the teachers at Le Wagon for all their support and encouragement.

 ## Team Members
 de.Bored was built by four hard-working and dedicated developers.
 If you enjoyed the game, don’t hesitate to drop us a message!